oatandjam/arduino-xinput-controller/README.md

 - A, B, X and Y
 - D-Pad
 - Joystick (left and right)
+- Joystick buttons
-- Shoulder Buttons (digital triggers)
+- Shoulder buttons (digital triggers)
 - Home and Back button

 ## How to use